LifeWay/kubectl-roll-plugin/README.md

 ## Purpose

 `kubectl roll` is a [Kubernetes](https://kubernetes.io/docs/home/) client-side plugin that will "roll" through deleting a target namespace's pods, one by one.
 In between pod deletions, it will sleep for a default of 30 seconds (or for a number of seconds that you provide).
+You can also supply a label within that namespace to further target the pods to be deleted.

 ## Installation